Sh1Tt/oncyber/addImage/howto.md

 # Howto add an Arweave asset to oncyber

-### This is a tutorial on how to add an Arweave asset with a glb and a txid to oncyber.
+### This is a tutorial on how to add an asset using a glb and a txid to oncyber.